Coderdotnew/intro_web_apps_dgm/05_class/01_intro_to_arrays/README.md

 schools.count
 #=> 4
 ```
-- Without explanation, I'm confident you are already able to understand how each of these methods manipulates the data structure, as well as how to apply the other methods in the Ruby documentation guide.
 - Let's look at a few more examples...
 ```ruby
 numbers = [100, 7, 8, 19, 27, 61)